dorredlich/TheMazeOFWaze/README.md

 the final project is about passing 11 phases that inculde: {0,1,3,5,9,11,13,16,19,20,23} that you can pass only if you get a number of grades high and with the least of moves.

-That is some of my data base table:
+That is some of my data base table: this table represante the level, the highest score on this level and the number of moves that make.

 ![Table](https://user-images.githubusercontent.com/57295881/73022073-88f07100-3e31-11ea-8588-d9eb7e0719fe.PNG)